When a landlord has to provide utility service for tenants

-When a landlord stops paying for public utilities
+What to do if landlord stops paying for public utilities

 If the landlord willfully disregarded your rights, a court might also give you special damages up to $300 per month or $5,000 per month divided by the number of affected tenants, whichever is less.

 When the landlord does not pay the bill, you or the other tenants may pay for the service.
 If you do, the utility company must apply the payment to the landlord’s account.
 The law says that you can withhold any payments you make from your rent.
-It is against the law for the landlord to raise the rent in order to collect all or part of the amounts that you kept from the rent.
+It is against the law for the landlord to raise the rent to collect all or part of the amounts that you kept from the rent payment.
 If the tenant’s payments are enough to pay the past due amount, the utility company cannot disconnect service or must immediately restore service if it was disconnected.

 When the landlord has not paid the bill, any tenant can ask the utility company to put the bill in the tenant’s name.
-If the tenant has decent credit or pays a deposit, and agrees to pay future bills, then the utility company cannot disconnect service and must restore service to any tenant that was disconnected.
+If the tenant has decent credit, or pays a deposit and agrees to pay future bills, then the utility company cannot disconnect service and must restore service to any tenant that was disconnected.

-Suing a landlord who makes you pay for utility service to common areas
+Can you sue a landlord who makes you pay for utility service to common areas

-You can sue the landlord if he or she makes you pay for utilities to other apartment units or to common areas of the building without making the required disclosures to you.
+Yes, you can sue the landlord if he or she makes you pay for utilities to other apartment units or to common areas of the building without making the required disclosures to you.